A Story Most Business Owners Don’t Realize They’re Living

 👉 What does Mike want me to do right now?

-There were buttons—but no clear direction guiding the visitor.
+There were buttons, but no clear direction guiding the visitor.
+When people have to think too much, they don’t act.
+They leave.

 The Second Leak: Lost Attention